-The German ice hockey team Berliner Eisbären (current title holder) also wore pink to increase awareness of breast cancer in a match against the Hannover Scorpions (currently second-best).
-Neither manliness nor skill seemed to have suffered from the colour, as they trounced their opponent 6:1.
+The German ice hockey team Berliner Eisbären (then title holder) also wore pink to increase awareness of breast cancer in a match against the Hannover Scorpions (then second-best).
+Neither manliness nor skill seemed to have suffered from the color, as they trounced their opponent 6:1.

 Sean Avery, of the Dallas Stars in the equally ultra-manly National Hockey League, took the summer between seasons to work an unpaid internship at VOGUE Magazine.